CaffeinatedRat/CoffeeEngine/README.md

 This project is simply a learning tool for DirectX11.
 It is a very simplistic 3d engine.

-* NOTE: Most of the DirectX11, Direct3d code comes directly from the RasterTek samples.
+* NOTE: Most of the DirectX11 Direct3d code comes either directly from or as a derivative of the RasterTek samples.

 Windows Compilation
 -----------